frankframework/frankframework/TESTING_WITH_IAF-TEST.md

 To ensure that your contribution doesn't break any logic, we would like you to run the test scenario's within the iaf-test module before committing your changes.
 To do this, you'll have to download a handful of JARs and adjust your Tomcat server configuration.

-This guide was written with the assertion that you are A) using Eclipse, and B) have successfully run the iaf-example module before.
+This guide was written with the assertion that you are A) using Eclipse, and B) have successfully ran the iaf-example module before.
 If this is not the case, please follow the steps as described on our [CONTRIBUTING](https://github.com/ibissource/iaf/blob/master/CONTRIBUTING.md#developing-with-eclipse) page.

 ## 1. Proprietary modules and JAR dependencies